 As an employer, you must protect people from harm.
-This includes taking reasonable steps to protect your workers and others from coronavirus.
-This is called a COVID-19 risk assessment and it’ll help you manage risk and protect people.
+This includes doing a risk assessment to decide what reasonable steps you need to take to protect your workers and others from coronavirus (COVID-19).

 - decide how likely it is that someone could be exposed

-We have produced guidance to help you work safely (be COVID-secure) and manage the risk associated with running your business at this time.
+HSE has produced guidance to help you continue working safely and manage the risks associated with running your business at this time.

-It includes practical measures you can take, for example:
+This includes practical measures you should take, including:

 You must consult your workforce on health and safety matters, talking to workers and their representatives helps to reduce risk.

 You should also make sure that any controls you identify do not increase other risks.

 None of these control measures can help manage the transmission of COVID-19 on their own.
 Your risk assessment should identify a package of measures.

 Reducing contact for workers